A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: The cohomology theory

-In what follows we draw inspiration from Khovanov \cite{K1} and \cite{K2}.
-The basic plan is to define an invariant bigraded cohomology whose graded Euler characteristic is the $2$-factor polynomial.
-In this way the cohomology categorifies the graded Euler characteristic.
-The important results of this section are in defining the differential $\del$ and showing $\del^2=0$. \\
+In this section a bigraded cohomology is defined whose graded Euler characteristic is the $2$-factor polynomial.
+Thus, the cohomology categorifies the $2$-factor polynomial.
+The important results of this section are in defining the cochain complex $(C^{i,j},\del)$ for a perfect matching graph and showing $\del^2=0$.
+The next section shows that the cohomology defined by this complex is invariant after performing flip moves.

-The idea is to assign a cohain complex $(C^{*,*}(\Gamma), \partial)$ to a perfect matching drawing $\Gamma$ of a planar trivalent graph with perfect matching $(G,M)$.
-The homology of this complex, like the generalized polynomial, turns out to be an invariant of the graph and its perfect matching.